AWikia/SkinEvelution/docs/Overview.md

 ## Style Guide
 When Styling OOUI elements, any container that it is outside the ``<container>`` element (Use the F12 tools to find out which) and scrollbars, use ``rgb(var(--community-background-color-rgb))``, ``rgb(var(--anchor-background-color-rgb))``, ``rgb(var(--page-background-color-rgb))``, ``rgb(var(--page-border-background-color-rgb))``, ``rgb(var(--page-text-background-color-rgb))``, ``rgb(var(--accent-background-color-rgb))``, ``rgb(var(--sticky-header-background-color-rgb))`` and ``rgb(var(--toolbar-background-color-rgb))`` in place of ``var(--community-background-color)``, ``var(--anchor-background-color)``, ``var(--page-background-color)``, ``var(--page-border-background-color)``, ``var(--page-text-background-color)``, ``var(--accent-background-color)``, ``var(--sticky-header-background-color)`` and ``var(--toolbar-background-color)`` so as to make those elements display properly when either some of the elements are in autocolorization or Inverted colors are active (Anchor and Accent Background color on ``<container>`` element only differ from the ones set in ``<body>`` under inverted colors)

+## Testing your themes against color contrast
+When checking your themes, you must be in Duo theme mode without inverted colors on as Liatch (Such as Duo theme mode with Inverted Colors enabled) will modify the theme to avoid any color contrast issue

 ## Configuring Evelution
 Evelution, being a Mustache-powered MW skin, does support a few configurations, standard and non-standard, to name a few: